Alma Temple: Pillar of Fire Church, Denver, Colorado

 This is followed by a lifelong growth in grace, as you develop a life of

-godliness and true holiness by faith in the cleansing, sanctifying blood
+godliness and true holiness by faith in the cleansing, sanctifying blood of

 Jesus Christ (Colossian.2:6).